 Hello there!
 Thanks for stopping by!
-I’m Sylvia, an aging disabled (debilitating hip arthritis and spinal stenosis) mom of Bethany, who is a disabled autistic brain tumor survivor and I’m grandma to the 2 most precious grandkids in the world!
+I’m Sylvia, (AKA the Crafty Old Lady ).
+I’m an aging mom of 9 kids including, Bethany, who is a disabled autistic brain tumor survivor and I’m grandma to the 2 most precious grandkids in the world!

 That’s quite a mouthful and an unlikely combination…but like it or not that’s who I am!!

 My life Bible verse is 1 Corinthians 13:13- And now these three remain: faith, hope, and love; but the greatest of these is love!

 I chose this verse because I have FAITH in God, HOPE in what Jesus did for all of us on that cross and LOVE because I believe we should love everyone just as Jesus does!

 I also chose this verse because I had to muster up a ton of FAITH when my daughter, Bethany was diagnosed with a life threatening brain tumor in 2000 at the age of two.
 I was forced to put my HOPE in the surgeons who performed her life saving surgery, and LOVE is what has gotten us through many trials and tribulations!

 After Bethany, underwent emergency surgery to remove her brain tumor, she was diagnosed with multiple permanent debilitating disabilities.

 We have been striving and admittedly struggling at times to find happiness amidst life’s ordinary, everyday, precious, little moments.

 Each day we embrace the challenges caused by a brain tumor, brain injury, autism, and epilepsy one day at a time with faith, hope, and love.